What’s happening?

 - If we test this pattern and it’s not accessible, are you open to other patterns?

-- If we build this elaborate pattern, are we budgeting for consistently maintaining any complexities to make it accessible?
+- If we build this elaborate pattern, are we budgeting for consistently maintaining any complexities that make it accessible?